riskless/cheatsheet/README.md

-# Building Knowledge for developers
+# Building acheat sheet for developers